phil65/PrettyQt/docs/index.md

   - Pre-defined widgets for common use cases
   - Large set of validators, syntax highlighters, models and much more.

-PrettyQt basically is a wrapper for the whole Qt API (either based on PySide6 or PyQt6).
+PrettyQt basically is a wrapper for the whole Qt API (either on top of PySide6 or PyQt6).

 The library contains a tree of mixins, with one mixin for each Qt class.
 These mixins also inherit from each other and are applied to the Qt classes.
 That way each class gets all helper methods from all sub-mixins.

 Example: The class "TreeView" inherits from original Qt Class "QTreeView" and gets helper methods from "TreeViewMxin", "AbstractItemViewMixin", "AbstractScrollAreaMixin", "FrameMixin", "WidgetMixin" and "ObjectMixin".